 Frank Mather retired as director of the Museum in 1946, but not before welcoming to Princeton many shipments of Roman mosaics and other antiquities from the excavations at Antioch-on-the-Orontes in modern-day Turkey, digs in which Princeton had a leading part.
 The Antioch mosaics remain a collection of ancient mosaics all but unrivaled in the United States; they can be seen both in the Museum galleries and in some of the circulatory spaces of Princeton’s Firestone Library.
 An equally significant gift, again numbering in the thousands of objects, came from Dan Fellows Platt, Class of 1895, and his widow, Ethel Bliss Platt.
 Mather once described Platt as “the most enthusiastic, learned, various, and unexpected collector I have ever known”, and the gift of Platt’s collection came to the Museum by van in wartime carrying antique Italian furniture, large drawings albums, and barrels containing paintings and other objects.

 Mather was succeeded as director by Ernest DeWald, Graduate School Class of 1946, one of the so-called Monuments Men who played such an important part in the salvaging of Europe’s artistic treasures at the end of World War II.
 A remarkable number of Princetonians—faculty and alumni—served in this way, in recognition of which Vienna’s Kunsthistorisches Museum lent Johannes Vermeer’s Artist in His Studio, the painting that Adolf Hitler had considered the most important acquisition for the museum he had planned as a monument to himself and to Germanic culture.
 As director, DeWald led the Museum into a significant commitment to art conservation—he is remembered as cleaning paintings himself in his office at the top of the old museum.
 DeWald oversaw the refurbishing of the Museum’s galleries for the University’s bicentenary in 1946–47, including displays of a new collection of Chinese scrolls given on the occasion by Dr. Dubois Schanck Morris, Class of 1893, and of a borrowed collection of prehistoric Chinese vessels.
 Indeed, the Museum’s collections of Asian art grew greatly during DeWald’s directorship, under the guidance of Professor Wen C. Fong, Class of 1951, who went on to become the founding director of the Metropolitan Museum of Art’s Asian department.
+The African collection was enlarged by a diverse group of 150 works from the Democratic Republic of Congo, gifted in 1947 by Joyce Doyle in honor of her husband Donald B. Doyle (Class of 1905).
 These and other strides, such as the establishment of the Friends of the Art Museum in 1949–50 and, notably, the acquisition of the Museum’s first photograph, Alfred Stieglitz’s The Steerage, in 1949, opened a new era in the Museum’s history with frequently changing temporary exhibitions and significant new outreach efforts—even while the Museum continued to be operated by a skeleton staff.

 Another Monuments Man, Patrick Joseph Kelleher, Graduate School Class of 1947, became director in 1960.
 Following on DeWald’s efforts, Kelleher championed the dire necessity of a new home for the Museum, whose collections and activities had come to completely outstrip the spaces of the original Museum building.
 With the success of the University’s $53 million capital campaign (a landmark achievement of the time), a new building came into sight, and the collections were packed for removal in 1962.
 The A. Page Brown building and the northern portion of the Cram building were razed in 1963 to make way for an International Style design by the New York firm of Steinmann and Cain; construction was completed in 1966.
 During this era, the Docent Association was established to provide Museum guides and to staff the Museum Store.
 In these years the art of the ancient Americas became an important new focus, thanks to the prescient collecting of Gillett G. Griffin, lecturer in the Department of Art and Archaeology, faculty curator, and generous benefactor.